waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PUZZLE DOCUMENTATION:** My entire problem-solving process (observation, hypothesis, test, conclusion) for any puzzle must be documented in this notepad as it happens.
 - **MAP MARKER DISCIPLINE:** I must always check for existing map markers before creating a new one to avoid duplicates.
 - **TOOL MAINTENANCE:** I must NEVER defer fixing a broken tool or agent.
 It is always the highest priority, overriding any in-game objective.
+- **TOOL FAILURE:** If a tool fails, my first assumption must be that the tool is broken, not that the game is impossible.
+I must fix the tool before re-attempting the action.

 ## General Discoveries
 - My biggest obstacle is my own memory.
 I must only trust in-game observation.